DennisKidman/case-convert/README.md

 ## Acknowledgments

-Special thanks to the Astro.js and Tailwind CSS communities for providing the tools to build this application.
+Special thanks to the Astro and Tailwind CSS communities for providing the tools to build this application.